vivienshufang/AWS-SSO/README.md

    to create an IAM role, or you you can go back to IAM service, select "Roles->Create New Role".

-1. Create role name: e.g. admin-sso
+1. Create role name: e.g. admin-saml
 1. Select __Role for Identity Provider Access__ in the role type selection screen near the bottom.
 1. Select __Grant Web Single Sign-On (WebSSO) access to SAML providers__